Maximally stretched laminations on geometrically finite hyperbolic manifolds: Continuity of the minimal Lipschitz constant

 \subsection{Semicontinuity for $C(j,\rho)\geq 1$ in the general geometrically finite case}

 We now complete the proof of Proposition~\ref{prop:contpropertiesC}.
-Conditions (1) when all the cusps of~$j_0$ have rank $\geq n-2$ and (1') in general have already been proved in Section~\ref{subsec:C<1open}.
-We now show that, for geometrically finite representations of fixed cusp type, \begin{itemize} \item[(2)] the condition $C>1$ is open, \item[(3')] the function $(j,\rho)\mapsto C(j,\rho)$ is lower semicontinuous on the set of pairs where $C\geq 1$, \item[(3'')] it is upper semicontinuous on the set of pairs where $C\geq 1$ when either all the cusps of~$j_0$ have rank $\geq n-2$ (for instance $n\leq 3$) or the representation~$j$ is constant. \end{itemize} Upper semicontinuity does not hold in general in dimension $n\geq 4$: see Section~\ref{ex:dim4upper}.
+Condition~(1) when all the cusps of~$j_0$ have rank $\geq n-2$ and condition~(1') in general have already been proved in Section~\ref{subsec:C<1open}.
+We now show that for pairs $(j,\rho)$ of representations with $j$ geometrically finite representations of fixed cusp type, \begin{itemize} \item[(2)] the condition $1<C$ is open, \item[(3')] the function $(j,\rho)\mapsto C(j,\rho)$ is lower semicontinuous on the set of pairs where $1\leq C$, \item[(3'')] it is upper semicontinuous on the set of pairs where $1\leq C<+\infty$ when either all the cusps of~$j_0$ have rank $\geq n-2$ (for instance $n\leq 3$) or the representation~$j$ is constant. \end{itemize} Upper semicontinuity on the set of pairs where $1\leq C<+\infty$ does not hold in general in dimension $n\geq 4$: see Section~\ref{ex:dim4upper}.
+The condition $C(j,\rho)=+\infty$ is open in $\Hom(\Gamma_0,G)_{j_0}\times\Hom(\Gamma_0,G)$ by Lemma~\ref{lem:C<infty}, hence in (2) and~(3') we may actually restrict to $1\leq C < +\infty$.